harrryr/aws-otel-java-instrumentation/testing/README.md

 ### 2. Create an EKS Cluster
 The E2E EKS test uses an EKS cluster to deploy the sample apps.
 #### Setup Environment with the Appropriate Roles and Permissions.
+Note: Make sure to replace <AccountID> with the desired cluster name.
 - First, assume Admin role from the test account by running `ada credentials update --account=<AccountID> --role=Admin --provider=isengard --once`
 - Assume the e2e test role by running
   - `output=$(aws sts assume-role --role-arn arn:aws:iam::<AccountID>:role/<E2ETestRole> --role-session-name AWSCLI-Session)`